tri-cods/html-css/sections/19-public.md

 - [Haverford Sites](https://sites.haverford.edu/)
 - Swarthmore Domain of One's Own (NEED URL)

-Each of these urls will be part of the url of your website, which will consist of a few parts:
+Take note of the URL for your institution, because in fact your website will be a **subdomain** of that subdomain, which means it will be included in your website's URL.

-The subdomain you chose: alice
+- The subdomain you chose: e.g. `alice`
-Your school's webhosting subdomain: digital
+- The subdomain for your school's webhosting service: `digital`
-Your school's root domain: brynmawr.edu
+- Your school's root domain: `brynmawr.edu`

-In this case, the URL for my website is: alice.digital.brynmawr.edu
+In this case, the URL for my website is: `alice.digital.brynmawr.edu`

-### cPanel
+### cPanel Dashboard

 ### File Manager